JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 Q: Will you update this mod?
 A: Just for bugs.
 Consider it feature complete.

-Q: Can you make car version of Improvement Mod?
+Q: This mod buff the performance of the Improvement Mod add-on cars?
-A: Possibly
+A: No, although if you want I can make a separate mod for that.

 ---